chloroken/eve-min/README.md

 # Performance Increase

-Many players believe that if a window is out of focus, it's throttled.
+Many players believe that if a window is out of focus or in another virtual desktop/workspace, it's throttled.
 But, if a window is out of focus but **not minimized**, it will still consume resources.
 Without minimizing (5 clients, max graphics), I see this message on the in-game FPS window when switching, and use over 90% of the GPU:

 ![](https://i.imgur.com/DNjdWlJ.png)